How to Start Your Own LLC in Florida - Complete Guide

 Manager-Managed

-Florida Requirement: List the managers in your Articles of Organization before filing.
+Florida Requirement: Pre-filing Before filing, list the managers in your Articles of Organization.

-To form your LLC, file Articles of Organization with the Florida Division of Corporations.
+In order to organize your LLC, submit Articles of Organization to Florida Division of Corporations.

 Information Required